MarcinMoskala/KtAcademyPortal/README.md

 ## Web

 Web client with the same logic like Android app.
-Currently not working yet.
+It is implemented in React.

 ## Desktop